faizytech/shopifyapp/README.md

-# Shopify App for Tax
+# Shopify App for Taxable income